scrapy/scrapy/docs/topics/downloader-middleware.rst

       If it returns a :class:`~scrapy.http.Request` object, the returned request is used to instruct an immediate redirection.
       The original request won't finish until the redirected request is completed.
-This stops the :meth:`process_download_exception` middleware the same as returning Response would do.
+This stops the :meth:`process_exception` middleware the same as returning Response would do.

       :param request: the request that generated the exception